Jameson Wang: Frankfurt Galaxy

 Wang was signed by the Frankfurt Galaxy of the European League of Football during the 2025 season.
 In the final 5 games Wang played in the regular season, he had 18 total touchdowns and 1,782 yards of total offense.
-The Galaxy finished the season with an 6-6 record.
+The Galaxy finished the season with an 6–6 record.

+Panthers Wrocław

+Wang was signed by the Panthers Wrocław of the American Football League Europe (AFLE) ahead of the 2026 AFLE season.